conoro/ytpodders/README.md

 - [x] no command - updates everything as you'd expect.
 Normal one-off execution
 - [x] help - print help out and exit
 - [x] add - add a subscription.
 Pass it the URL of a YouTube Channel or User (TODO: sanitize input)
-- [x] list - list all subscriptions as ID, URL, Title maybe
+- [x] list - list all subscriptions
 - [x] delete - delete a subscription by ID
 - [x] server - run a web-server as a developer which lets users authorise the app to access Dropbox

 TODO
 - [ ] dryrun - same as run except nothing is downloaded and the database is not modified but it lists what it would do
 - [ ] prune - pass a number of days as param.
 Mark entries in DB as "expired".
 Delete mp3 files locally and from Dropbox.
 Do not re-download on next run!
-- [ ] reauth - re-run the Auth flow to get a new Dropbox token
 - [ ] reinit - Clear the DB completely and delete both local and Dropbox MP3s

 ## More TODOs